BoxThatBeat/assistant/UserGuide.md

 ![](./doc/0017_success.png)

-Congrats on setting up your class.
+Congrats on setting up your course.